Victoria Wood: As Seen on TV: Cast

 Wood hired many actors she had previously worked with and felt she could trust, such as Peter Ellis, Meg Johnson, Kay Adshead and Sue Wallace.
-Wood hired several celebrities for the show including Frank Bruno, Denis Healey, Claire Rayner, Pete Postlethwaite, Maureen Lipman, Hope Jackman, Molly Weir, Henry Kelly, Dora Bryan and Anne Reid (who would star with Wood again in her sitcom dinnerladies in 1999.
-Kelly and Bryan made guest appearances in the sitcom).
+Wood hired several celebrities for the show including Frank Bruno, Denis Healey, Claire Rayner, Pete Postlethwaite, Maureen Lipman, Hope Jackman, Molly Weir, Henry Kelly, Dora Bryan and Anne Reid (who would star with Wood again in her sitcom dinnerladies from 1998 to 2000; Kelly and Bryan made guest appearances in the sitcom).

 Awards

 As Seen on TV was a highly acclaimed show in the United Kingdom by the time it ended in 1987.
 Wood, having just received a BAFTA for the first series, said at the time: "I was very pleased to win, but it really put pressure on me.
 I was already writing the new series and every time I looked at the award, I kept on thinking that people would be expecting so much more now, and I just wouldn't be able to live up to it.
 In the end, I just put the thing away."
 The series then went on to win BAFTAs for its entire run.